Ernesto Miranda: Life after Miranda v. Arizona

 The Supreme Court invalidated Miranda's conviction, which was tainted by the use of the confession that had been obtained through improper interrogation.
 The state of Arizona retried him.
-At the second trial, his confession was not introduced into evidence, but he was convicted again, on March 1, 1967, based on testimony given by his estranged common-law wife.
+At the second trial, his confession was not introduced into evidence, but he was convicted again, on March 1, 1967, based on testimony given by his then-estranged partner Twila Hoffman that he had confessed to the crime.
 He was sentenced to 20 to 30 years in prison.

 Miranda was paroled in 1972.
 After his release, he started selling autographed Miranda warning cards for $1.50.
 Over the next few years, Miranda was arrested numerous times for minor driving offenses and eventually lost his license.
 He was arrested for the possession of a gun but the charges were dropped.
 However, because this violated his parole, he was sent back to Arizona State Prison for another year before being released.

 Death

 On January 31, 1976, a fight erupted at the Amapola Bar at 233 South 2nd Street in downtown Phoenix in which Miranda was stabbed.
 He was pronounced dead on arrival at Banner Good Samaritan Medical Center.
 He was 34.
 Several Miranda cards were found on his person.
 Miranda was buried in the City of Mesa Cemetery in Mesa, Arizona.
-The person suspected of handing the knife to the man who murdered Miranda invoked his Fifth Amendment rights and refused to talk to police.
-He was released and was not charged in Miranda's murder.

 The man suspected of murdering Miranda, then-23-year-old Eseziquiel Moreno Pérez, was formally charged with murder on February 4, 1976.
 However, he has never been apprehended as he fled to Mexico following the murder and has never been found.